gr33k01/Active-Dialogue/README.md

 activeDialogue.init();
 ```

-* You can also open dialogue boxes by passing an ID into the open method.
+* You can also open dialogue boxes by passing an ID to the open method.

 ```javascript
 activeDialogue.open('myDialogueBox');